 Although Rapid Finance’s merchant cash advance resembles the provider’s short-term loan in that its cost is also expressed as a factor rate, it isn’t technically a loan.
 Instead of lending you money, the funding provider is buying a portion of your future credit and debit card sales.

 Compared to other popular funding types, an MCA is much easier to qualify for.
 However, the convenience comes at a cost – this financing option is also among the most expensive funding services.

 Here’s how Rapid cash loans work.
 At the end of each business day, Rapid Finance will automatically deduct an agreed-upon percentage of your daily sales.
 This process will repeat each day until the total borrowed amount is repaid.
 The lender understands that a small business’s sales may vary on a daily basis, so an MCA term length is always expressed as an estimate.

 Loan applicants must meet Rapid Finance’s basic criteria to be eligible for this provider’s funding options.
 For term loans, the minimum requirements include a credit score of at least 550, two years in business, and an annual revenue of at least $120,000.

-As far as merchant cash advances go, an eligible business owner will need a personal credit score of 550 (although reviews on Rapid Finance indicate that a credit score as low as 500 may be also enough in some cases), a minimum of three months in business, and an average monthly revenue of $5,000.
+As far as merchant cash advances go, an eligible business owner will need a personal credit score of 550 (although Rapid Finance reviews by customers indicate that a credit score as low as 500 may be also enough in some cases), a minimum of three months in business, and an average monthly revenue of $5,000.